 Even better, I was no longer in pain 24/7.
 Although pain has been a constant part of my life, I almost didn’t notice when it diminished.
 It was only when I tweaked a muscle and got that same pounding headache that I realized: I haven’t had one of these in a while.
 I realized that I could exercise without being overly sore the next day, and I could touch points of my body that had nearly made me scream before.
 And I definitely didn’t need all the pain meds!

 I’m not saying that a gluten free diet “cured” my fibromyalgia, but I do think that changing my diet has helped alleviate my fibromyalgia symptoms.
 I still have flare ups and have to watch how hard I push my body.
 However, I’ve definitely found relief, and my day-to-day life is so much easier and less painful.
 I can live a much more active and busy life than I used to.
-I truly believe that being diagnosed with celiac ended up transforming my life for the better… I inadvertently discovered a new fibromyalgia diet.
+I truly believe that being diagnosed with celiac ended up transforming my life for the better… I inadvertently discovered natural remedies for fibromyalgia pain.

 My mom, who has fibromyalgia but tested negative for the celiac gene, went gluten free with me, and she also experienced similar changes: more energy, less pain!

-My mom and I aren’t the only people with fibromyalgia who’ve benefited from a gluten free diet.
+My mom and I aren’t the only people who have benefited from natural remedies for fibromyaglia.
 Various small studies have found signs of improvement in fibromyalgia patients who follow gluten-free diets, and more people with fibromyalgia are sharing their success stories about how cutting out gluten helps improve their symptoms.